MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Using Selenium 4

+Selenium 4 has built-in support for Microsoft Edge (Chromium).

-`Microsoft.Edge.SeleniumTools` is for Selenium 3 only.
+Selenium Tools for Microsoft Edge is for Selenium 3 only.
 If you try to use Selenium 4 with `Microsoft.Edge.SeleniumTools` and create a new `EdgeDriver` instance, you get the following error:

 `Error-  System.MissingMethodException: 'Method not found: 'OpenQA.Selenium.Remote.DesiredCapabilities OpenQA.Selenium.DriverOptions.GenerateDesiredCapabilities(Boolean)'`